Research-Artifacts/edgeai_empirical-study/thematic_analisys/study_artifacts/README.md

     README files, Markdown documents, design documents, configuration files, and external links referenced inside the repository.

-> The file enables:
+- **Purpose**

-> * Transparency of the data extraction process
+    This file contains *all raw architectural fragments* extracted from the analyzed Edge AI repositories.
+It serves as the primary set of data for the open coding phase and represents the full textual corpus used in the thematic analysis process.
+It enables:

-> * Auditing and re-coding by other researchers
+    * Transparency of the data extraction process
-> * Alignment with standards (e.g., ISO/IEC 25010 mappings)
+    * Auditing and re-coding by other researchers
-> * Reproduction of the thematic analysis workflow
+    * Reproduction of the thematic analysis workflow

 - **Column Definitions**